aviratna/human-computer-interface/README.md

 This project aim is to provide touchless interface i.e. Keyboard & Mouse control using hand gesture & also provide help to people with special needs (e.g Paralysis) for controlling computer from distance.
 The system will use a single, color camera mounted above a neutral colored desk surface next to the computer.
 The output of the camera will be displayed on the monitor.
 The user will interact with the system by gesturing in the view of the camera.
 Shape and position information about the hand will be gathered using webcam.

+The main aim of this project is to provide a more natural interface.
+The user interface (UI) of the personal computer has evolved from a text-based command line to a graphical interface with keyboard and mouse inputs.
+Undoubtedly, human-computer interaction will continue to evolve towards more natural forms of input, like human movement recognition.

 Use Case:-